-Diversity in Teaching - Children and Young People's Views on Diversity in Scottish Education (September 2020-May 2021)
+Diversity in Scottish Education - Children and Young People's views on diversity and anti-racism approaches in Scottish Education

-Children in Scotland is working with the General Teaching Council for Scotland (GTCS) on a new project focusing on diversity in Scottish education, with a view to supporting greater diversity in the teaching profession.
+Children in Scotland worked with the General Teaching Council for Scotland (GTCS) and Intercultural Youth Scotland (IYS) on a project which focused on diversity in Scottish education, specifically around race, with a view to supporting supporting greater diversity and an anti-racism approach in the teaching profession.

-This project will engage with children and young people from across Scotland to hear their views and experiences of diversity in Scottish education.
+The project engaged with children and young people from across Scotland to hear their views and experiences of diversity and racism in Scottish education, including the curriculum.

-This will ultimately support teachers to put into practice the professional values of social justice, integrity, trust and respect, thus embedding equality and recognition of diversity as positive factors in their everyday teaching lives.
+This made sure education in Scotland included and represented everyone living in Scotland and supported teachers to put into practice the professional values of social justice, integrity, trust and respect highlighting equality and recognition of diversity as positive factors in their everyday teaching lives.

-Our national panel of diversity champions will meet online in November and December 2020 to share their opinions on lots of aspects of life in Scottish schools.
-This might include how schools are tackling racism for example.
+In November and December 2020 our national panel of children and young people met online to share their opinions on lots of aspects of life in Scottish schools.

-Then all of the children and young people's voices will form recommendations for GTCS on how to support teachers, schools and education leaders to make sure education in Scotland supports and includes all.
+The children and young people involved addressed the challenges they and adults experience around ethnic diversity.
+Their voices formed recommendations for GTCS on how to support teachers, schools and education leaders to be anti-racist and make sure education in Scotland supported and included all.